 This is a close up of the metal cover that goes inside the wood top.
 There is an instruction label here.
 You can see kinks in the metal cover from being bent at some point in history.

 The top of the cover has a corroded handle and the wood is pretty dirty.

 This is a side view of the bottom with the coil and other hardware removed.
 You cannot see it here but the bottom seams were separated probably from moisture exposure at some point.

 I clamped and re-glued the bottom to repair this damage.

 This is the rest of the unit disassembled.

 When switched on the battery would energize the primary coil.
 This would act as an electromagnet at the same time pulling open the spring switch above on the left.
 This would open the switch and de-energize the coil.
 This would turn the switch back on along with the coil.
-This would re-open the switch.
-So the coil would turn on and off quickly like a buzzer.
+This process would turn the coil on and off continuously, like a buzzer.
 Meanwhile the secondary winding would have a higher voltage induced into it from the primary.
 Probably some where between 40 and 60 volts AC at a lower current.
 This voltage is what would have been applied to the cables and that you would feel as a shock if you held the brass tubes.